Get Involved

 If information is needed in another language, contact Zonia Kelley at (520) 792-1093.

-A new, 20-year regional transportation plan will infuse another $2.3 billion into transportation improvements across the region to meet the demands of our changing demographics.
+A new 20-year regional transportation plan will infuse another $2.34 billion into transportation improvements across the region to meet the demands of our changing demographics.
 A voter-approved investment of flexible RTA funding will help create a safer, more reliable transportation system to improve regional mobility and accessibility, and to drive economic benefits such as business development and expansion, and new jobs.

 RTA members include Pima County, the Cities of Tucson and South Tucson, the Towns of Marana, Oro Valley and Sahuarita, the Pascua Yaqui Tribe, the Tohono O'odham Nation and the Arizona Department of Transportation.
 RTA members take the lead on scheduling, managing and building RTA plan projects throughout the region.
-The RTA manages the voter-approved plan and RTA revenue fund payments to members as they complete projects.
+The RTA manages the voter-approved plan and sales tax revenues and reimburses members as they complete projects.

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram